marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "index.html"}}

 It is a widely used convention for web servers to try to serve a file named `index.html` when a request is made directly to a path that corresponds to a directory.
-The ((file server)) module we use, `ecstatic`, supports this convention.
+The ((file server)) module we use, `serve-static`, supports this convention.
 When a request is made to the path `/`, the server looks for the file `./public/index.html` (`./public` being the root we gave it) and returns that file if found.

 Thus, if we want a page to show up when a browser is pointed at our server, we should put it in `public/index.html`.
 This is our index file: